Mstislav Rostislavich of Smolensk: Marriages and children

+Legacy and veneration

-In literature, Mstislav is addressed by the narrator in The Tale of Igor's Campaign along with his brother Roman, when the narrator calls on the great princes of Rus to band together to fight the nomadic invaders.
+In literature, Mstislav is addressed by the narrator in The Tale of Igor's Campaign along with his brother Roman, when the narrator calls on the great princes of Rus' to band together to fight the nomadic invaders.
 Mstislav, however, had been dead six years before Igor's campaign took place, so the call to arms would have gone unheeded.
 Mstislav's brothers, Riurik and David are also addressed in an earlier stanza of the poem.
+The Kievan Chronicle (Hypatian Codex) called Mstislav the "Jewel" (украшение) of the Rus' princes, saying that he warred only for glory, despised gold and silver, gave all his booty to the church and was universally loved.

-Mstislav is, as Georgii (his baptismal name) a canonized saint of the Russian Orthodox Church.
+By his baptismal name of "Georgii", Mstislav has been a canonized as a saint by the Russian Orthodox Church, as well as the Ukrainian Orthodox Church – Kyiv Patriarchate (UOC-KP).
 His feast day is 14 OS/27 June NS.
 His remains were uncovered in 1634 and found to be incorrupt.
+His remains now lie in a gypsum sarcophagus along the south wall of the Chapel of the Nativity of the Mother of God in the Cathedral of Holy Wisdom in Novgorod the Great across the chapel from Bishop St. Nikita.
+(Mstislav Rostislavich of Rostov is buried in the crypt below the cathedral.)